camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 Finished upgrade successfully!
 ```

-Besides that this Optimize release yields an improved upgrade performance by a magnitude of 2 compared to previous releases.
+In addition, this Optimize release yields an improved upgrade performance by a magnitude of 2 compared to previous releases.
 It achieves this by cutting the number of reindex operations performed for each index upgrade in half.

 # Plugins

 Optimize allows you adapt the behavior of Optimize, e.g. to decide which kind of data should be analyzed and to tackle technical issues.
-Within this release we added another plugin point, added example plugins for different use cases, and let you enable the debug mode of Optimize to easier develop your plugins.
+In this release, we added another plugin point, added example plugins for different use cases, and let you enable the debug mode of Optimize to develop your plugins more easily.

 ## Single Sign-On (SSO)